knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Tools.md

 - Routes API, for adding custom routes
 - Files API, for hooking into and overriding how Ghost stores files
 - UI Tools, for adding to the Ghost admin UI
-- Auth Tools, for autenticating with 3rd parties
+- Auth Tools, for authenticating with 3rd parties
 - API Tools, for sending and receiving data from 3rd party APIs
 - Asset Management tools, for defining custom js, css, and images for your app
 - Templating tools, so apps can define hbs templates making use of helpers